Skip to main content

 NCI-CONNECT is a collaborative, innovative, and adaptive program with goals to:

-1. Develop a network of national and international institutions to study selected rare CNS tumors.
+1. Develop a network of national and international institutions to study select rare CNS tumors

-2. Collect, analyze, and share data to enable a better understanding of the selected rare CNS tumors and develop standard of care.
+2. Collect, analyze, and share data to enable a better understanding of these select rare CNS tumors and develop standards of care

 • Updated: